The effective speed of sound in cosmological perturbation theory: Implications for unified dark sector models

-Let $c_{e}^{2}$ be the square of the speed of sound of the unified dark sector model based on a single scalar field with Lagrangian $L(X,\phi)$.
-This must be equal to the total speed of sound of the Universe containing two matter contents \emph{i.e}.\ dark matter and dark energy as separate entities.
-Assuming that dark matter is a pressureless barotropic perfect fluid which means $c_{{e(m)}}^{2}\,=\,w_{{m}}\,=\,0$ and let $c_{{e(de)}}^{2}$ be the square of the effective speed of sound of the equivalent dark energy.
-It follows from Eq.~(\ref{Eqn: ce2 effective speed of sound two field/fluid}) that \beq c_{{e(de)}}^{2} = c_{e}^{2}\l(1 + \frac{\Omega_{_{m}}}{(1+w_{_{de}})\Omega_{_{de}}}\r) \eeq where $\Omega_{_{m}} = (8 \pi G \rho_{_{m}})/(3H^{2})$ is the density parameter of the dark matter.
-Assuming $(1+w_{_{de}}) > 0$, it is clear from the above equation that when a single canonical scalar field ($c_{e}^{2} = 1$) mimic the behavior of both dark matter and dark energy, the effective speed of sound of the dark energy part is necessarily superluminous \emph{i.e}.\ $c_{{e(de)}}^{2}>1$.
-This is also the case when $c_{e}^{2}$ of the unified dark sector model is constant as in the case of model with $L(X,\phi) = X^{\alpha} - V(\phi)$.
-In such a unified dark sector model, although $c_{e}^{2} < 1$, at the matter dominated epoch, but since $\Omega_{_{m}}/[(1+w_{_{de}})\Omega_{_{de}}] >> 1$, it follows from Eq.~(\ref{Eqn: ce2 of equivalent DE}), that there is an always an instant of time before which $c_{{e(de)}}^{2}>1$.
-However, it is important to note that this problem of superluminal speed of sound of dark energy does not arise in the model with $L(X,\phi) = X^{\alpha} - V_0$ where $V_0$ is a constant~\cite{Sahni:2015hbf}.
-In such a model it turns out that $p_{de} = -\rho_{de}$ and $c_{{e(m)}} \neq 0$ and consequently one gets from Eq.~(\ref{Eqn: ce2 effective speed of sound two field/fluid}) that $c_{e}^{2} = c_{{e(m)}}^{2} < 1$ and therefore, the speed of perturbations are subluminal.
+Let $c_{e}^{2}$ represent the effective speed of sound for the unified dark sector model based on a single non-canonical scalar field.
+To achieve perturbative equivalence, this value must equal the total effective speed of sound of a universe where dark matter and dark energy are separate entities.
+Assuming dark matter is a pressureless barotropic fluid ($c_{e(m)}^{2} = w_{m} = 0$) and letting $c_{e(de)}^{2}$ be the effective speed of sound of the equivalent dark energy component, Eq.~(\ref{Eqn: ce2 effective speed of sound two field/fluid}) yields: \beq c_{e(de)}^{2} = c_{e}^{2}\l[ 1 + \frac{\Omega_{m}}{(1+w_{de})\Omega_{de}} \r], \eeq where $\Omega_{m}$ is the dark matter density parameter.
+Assuming the dark energy component satisfies the null energy condition ($1+w_{de} > 0$), Eq.~(\ref{Eqn: ce2 of equivalent DE}) reveals a significant challenge: if a single canonical scalar field ($c_{e}^{2} = 1$) is used to mimic both components, the equivalent dark energy speed of sound becomes superluminous ($c_{e(de)}^{2} > 1$).
+This superluminality issue persists in unified models where $c_{e}^{2}$ remains constant, such as the purely kinetic or power-law models where $L(X,\phi) = X^{\alpha} - V(\phi)$.
+In these cases, even if $c_{e}^{2} < 1$, the factor $\Omega_{m} / [(1+w_{de})\Omega_{de}]$ grows significantly during the matter-dominated epoch, inevitably leading to an era where $c_{e(de)}^{2} > 1$.
+However, this problem is circumvented in models where $L(X,\phi) = X^{\alpha} - V_0$ with a constant potential $V_0$~\cite{Sahni:2015hbf}.
+In such models, the dark energy mimics a cosmological constant ($p_{de} = -\rho_{de}$) and $c_{{e(m)}} \neq 0$.
+Consequently, the total speed of sound reduces to that of the dark matter-like component, $c_{e}^{2} = c_{e(m)}^{2}$, ensuring the perturbations remain subluminal throughout the evolution.